acid23m/base-docker/README.md

 # Dockerized Yii based application

-All operations must be done in project directory root.
+**All operations must be done in project's root directory.
-Web application always use HTTPS protocol.
+Web application always use HTTPS protocol.**

 ## Configuration